-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Level 3 (Tokenism) - 34.2% Level 4 (Assigned but Taught) - 5.3% Level 5 (Consulted and Informed) - 18.4% Level 6 - (Administrator initiated and Directed) - 31.6% Level 7 (Teacher Initiated and Directed) - 2.6% Level 8 (Teacher Initiated, but Shared Decision) - 0% Levels 1 - 4: 47.4% Levels 5 - 8: 52.6% (on response at the two highest levels) Fully credentialed and appropriately assigned teachers 5 years in which to appropriately credential and assign NON-CORE teachers.
-We just received on CALPads/CalSaas Report for 20-21 and it looks like we may have 5 misassignments for The 20-21 data showed that we had 1 misassigned teacher who was hired late in the year and we forgot to get a local assignment for her.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Level 3 (Tokenism) - 34.2% Level 4 (Assigned but Taught) - 5.3% Level 5 (Consulted and Informed) - 18.4% Level 6 - (Administrator initiated and Directed) - 31.6% Level 7 (Teacher Initiated and Directed) - 2.6% Level 8 (Teacher Initiated, but Shared Decision) - 0% Levels 1 - 4: 47.4% Levels 5 - 8: 52.6% (on response at the two highest levels) Fully credentialed and appropriately assigned teachers Charter Schools have 5 years in which to appropriately credential and assign NON-CORE teachers.
+We just received on CALPads/CalSaas Report for 20-21 and it looks like we may have 5 misassignments for the 20-21 year, but we will report back after the data is finalized.
+The 20-21 data showed that we had 1 misassigned teacher who was hired late in the year and we forgot to get a local assignment for her.
 There were 6 teachers who fell under the new charter school rules.
-The 21-22 official data is not processed, but it looks like we will have 100% of faculty fully credentialed and appropriately assigned.
+The 21-22 official data is not processed, but it looks like we will have teachers 1.64 FTE enrichment teachers .82 teachers that do not have an English 100% of faculty fully credentialed and appropriately assigned.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 All CORE teachers met this metric. on 1 teacher who will fall under the new charter school rules and no other misassignments.
-We will report on this after the audit and the data is finally confirmed.
+We will report on this after the audit and the data is finally confirmed. (enrichment teachers) 2% 1 enrichment teacher considered a mis- assignment due to the changes in the credentialing laws for charter schools.
+This teacher has until 2025 to complete a teacher credentialing program.
+2.4% 1 teacher on a short- term staff permit from 8/2/22 to 5/26/23 2.4%